yangfcm/algorithm-js/readme.md

    for numbers which are multiples of both 3 and 5, print 'fizzbuzz' - `fizzbuzz.js`
 3. Test if a given number is a prime(质数) - `isprime.js`

-`/string`
+`/solution` - Generic algorithm problems and solutions

+1. `maxProfit.js`

+   Max profit: Given an array with each number representing a stock price for one day, work out an algorithm to find the max profit.

+2. `pyramid.js`

+   Pyramid: Print a pyramid shape with n levels using # character and space on its left and right side.

+3. `steps.js`

+   Steps: Print a step shape with n levels using # character and space(s) on the right.

+`/string` - Problems and solutions about string manipulation.

-1. Reverse a string - `reversestring.js`
+4. Reverse a string - `reversestring.js`
-2. Test a string is a palindrome(its reversed string is exactly the same as itself) - `palindrome.js`
+5. Test a string is a palindrome(its reversed string is exactly the same as itself) - `palindrome.js`
-3. Reverse an integer - `reverseint.js`
+6. Reverse an integer - `reverseint.js`
-4. Get the character that most commonly appears in a given string - `maxchar.js`
+7. Get the character that most commonly appears in a given string - `maxchar.js`
-5. Anagrams: Check to see if two strings are anagrams of each other - `anagrams.js`
+8. Anagrams: Check to see if two strings are anagrams of each other - `anagrams.js`
-6. Capitalize: Capitalize each word in a string - `capitalize.js`
+9. Capitalize: Capitalize each word in a string - `capitalize.js`
-7. Count the number of vowels used in a string - `vowels.js`
+10. Count the number of vowels used in a string - `vowels.js`
-8. Remove vowels of a string - `removeVowels.js`
+11. Remove vowels of a string - `removeVowels.js`
-9. Test if curly braces in a string is matched - `isbalanced.js`
+12. Test if curly braces in a string is matched - `isbalanced.js`
-10. Determine if a string has all unique characters - `isUnique.js`
+13. Determine if a string has all unique characters - `isUnique.js`
-11. Check two strings are permutation - `checkPermutation.js`
+14. Check two strings are permutation - `checkPermutation.js`
-12. Check if a string is a permutation of a palindrome - `palindromePermutation.js`
+15. Check if a string is a permutation of a palindrome - `palindromePermutation.js`
-13. Check if one string is one edit away from the other string - `oneAway.js`
+16. Check if one string is one edit away from the other string - `oneAway.js`
-14. Check if one string is the rotation of the other string, using isSubString function - `stringRotation.js`
+17. Check if one string is the rotation of the other string, using isSubString function - `stringRotation.js`
-15. Compress a string - `stringCompression.js`
+18. Compress a string - `stringCompression.js`

 ## Data structure problems content